YottaDB/YDBDoc/MessageRecovery/errors.rst

 NULLENTRYREF, JOB command did not specify entryref

-Run Time Error: This error is issued when mandatory entryref is not specified with JOB command.
+Run Time Error: This error is issued when the mandatory entryref is not specified with the JOB command.

 Action: Specify the entryref for JOB command.